skip to content

 This section deals with property caveats i.e. those relating to real estate.
 For information on Probate Caveats see the Law Handbook page - Probate Caveats.

-A caveat ( from the Latin word for 'beware') is a warning or caution.
-Where a person has an unregistered interest in real estate a caveat can be lodged to give notice of their interest and to prevent any further dealings with a property until the interest can be registered.
+A caveat (from the Latin word for 'beware') is a warning or caution.
+Where a person has an unregistered interest in real estate, a caveat can be lodged to give notice of their interest and to prevent any further dealings with a property until the interest can be registered.
 In any dealings with land, registered interests are given priority over unregistered interests so a caveat is required to give the person affected notice of any dealings with the land in question and time to formalise their interests.

 Only interests connected to the land can be the subject of a caveat

-When lodging a caveat the interest claimed must attach to the land.
-Interests that commonly are the subject of a caveat are unregistered mortgages or leases or equitable interests in the property.
+When lodging a caveat, the interest claimed must attach to the land.
+Interests that are commonly the subject of a caveat are unregistered mortgages or leases or equitable interests in the property.
 An example of an equitable interest is where a couple purchase a property together but the title is in the name of one spouse only.

 If a person is seeking to enforce an interest unconnected with the land itself, such as recovery of a debt, a caveat is not the appropriate remedy.
 An order can be obtained from the Court to charge the property with the judgment debt, known as a charging order, but this is not the same as a caveat.
-Legal advice needs to be sought regarding preparing an application to the Court for a charging order, and the steps required to register the judgment and then discharge the order once the debt is paid.
+Legal advice should be sought regarding preparing an application to the Court for a charging order, and the steps required to register the judgment and then discharge the order once the debt is paid.

 Types of caveats